OpenDSA/OpenDSA-stable/RST/en/Tutorials/debug.rst

    :alt: Breakpoint condition

 By making use of conditional breakpoints you can speed up debugging and eliminate the chance of accidentally progressing too far.
-For more information on using breakpoints check out Eclipse's official documentation found `here <https://wiki.eclipse.org/FAQ_How_do_I_set_a_conditional_breakpoint%3F>`__.
+For more information on using, breakpoints check out Eclipse's official documentation found `here <https://wiki.eclipse.org/FAQ_How_do_I_set_a_conditional_breakpoint%3F>`__.